greg-raven/grus/_posts/2018-02-22-focus-on-the-real-problems-not-on-the-guns.md

 ---
-title: 'Focus on the real problems, not on the guns'
+title: "Focus on the real problems, not on the guns"
 layout: post
 categories:
 - Letters